RayHightower/rayhightower.github.com/source/_posts/2013-07-09-seth-godin-how-dare-you-waste-the-revolution.markdown

 WisdomGroup is grateful to the entire Ruby on Rails community, including 37signals.
 We express our gratitude through [ChicagoRuby](http://chicagoruby.org) and [WindyCityRails](http://windycityrails.org).
 Contributing to the open source community has enabled us to develop wonderful relationships with contractors, clients, advisors… all sorts of people who have helped us to grow & prosper.
 User groups and conferences enable the software community to come together – creating something far beyond the grasp of an individual genius.

 ###The Bottom Line
-Seth Godin’s point at today’s seminar: Our most successful companies are built around communities.
+Seth Godin’s point: Our most successful companies are built around communities.
 Companies that know how to build & nurture communities will thrive & grow.
 Companies stuck in the old paradigm (massive advertising on a massive scale) might survive, but they will be easily eclipsed by companies that understand the value of strong communities.
 The revolution is here, and Seth Godin urges all of us not to waste it.

 _Note: An earlier version of this article was published at [WisdomGroup.com](http://wisdomgroup.com)._